-Team members are strictly forbidden to drive an automobile transporting members of an athletic team or to be driven by another student to an athletic contest or practice site that is out of the boundaries of LSD #51.
+Team members are strictly forbidden to drive an automobile transporting members of an athletic team or to be driven by another student to an athletic contest or practice site that is out of the boundaries of Lethbridge School Division.

-If a student athlete misses the District's provided transportation to a contest or practice and arrives at the site by other means, that individual cannot participate in that practice or contest unless the Athletic Director, Principal, or coach has granted written permission.
+If a student athlete misses the Division's provided transportation to a contest or practice and arrives at the site by other means without communicating with their coach, that individual cannot participate in that practice or contest unless the Athletic Director, Principal, or coach grants permission.
 This individual is not considered part of the team for this contest.
 The coach may grant permission for play under extenuating circumstances.